DaisyQuest/FlappyBingus/LOGOUT_ON_SELECTION_BUG.md

 5. **Retry unauthorized requests** by re-registering with the cached username and replaying the original request.
 6. **Recover the session in UI handlers** before clearing `net.user`, so cosmetic actions don't blank the username input on transient auth failures.
 7. **Re-auth from the username input** and retry saves when the field is populated but the user object is missing.
+8. **Retry re-auth when the signed-out hint is shown** so the UI self-heals as soon as it detects a populated username.

 This keeps JWT cookies as the primary mechanism, while providing a robust fallback that prevents logout on selection changes.